 ‘Till by turning and turning we come ’round right…

-As the years roll by, the answer to the question may be revealed by one word: presence.
+As the years roll by, the answer to our question is revealed by one word: presence.
 For it is through this one word that we come to understand that only we can provide it.
 How so?

 In our fast-paced and ever-changing world, it is easy to become embroiled in its chaotic churn, especially when our culture proclaims that we should.
 We are told that increased time away from those we love will bring more money.
 And in turn, more money will bring more things.
-But in focusing there, we miss out on the things that matter.
+However, by placing our sole energy into these pursuits, we miss out on the things that matter.
 From family talks to goodnight kisses.
 Perhaps also our relationship with the Lord.

 In the Gospel of Matthew (6:19-21), Jesus reminds us: “Do not lay up for yourselves treasures on earth, where moth and rust consume and where thieves break in and steal, but lay up for yourselves treasures in heaven, where neither rust consumes and where thieves do not break in and steal.
 For where your treasure is, there will your heart be also.”

-And so, how can we know when we are living simply?
+How can we know when we are living simply?
 When in our homes, we hear the small voices of our children.
 When in our neighborhoods, we come to know our neighbors.
-When in our parishes, we attend to those who have recently lost a loved one or are in some other true need.
+When in our parishes, we attend to those who have recently lost a loved one or are facing some other true need.

 Yes, some will say that living simply is old-fashioned and out-of-touch with the “goals” of modernity.
-But still, on Walton’s mountain, an echo from the past may be heard:
+Despite the passage of time, on Walton’s mountain, an echo from the past may still be heard: “Goodnight grandpa.
+Goodnight Mary Ellen.
+Goodnight everyone.”